Ustad Abdul Halim Jaffer Khan on Sitar with Pandit Nikhil Ghosh on Tabla

 Abdul Halim Jaffer Khan: Farewell from a Devoted Disciple: “To a culture that prides on preserving tradition, Khansahab’s contribution in the rendering of ragas such as PahadiPiluKirwani is sublime.
 As an innovator he created new possibilities for sitar playing by subverting a servile adherence to the Gharana system.”

-Gargi Shinde, January 2017
+Gargi Shinde, Director of Grant Programs, Chamber Music America, January 2017

 United by the Love of Ragas: Indian classical music is a world where pluralism is a way of life.
 Ustad Abdul Halim Jaffer Khan, the last surviving legend of his generation, is truly the living Dervish of pluralism and national integration.”